 Instead of sitting and passively watching with them though, try helping to bring the media into the room by interacting with it too and helping your child think about what they experience.

 This can mean asking some questions about what they were learning or the story they watched.
 Ask about what happened and what they thought about what happened.

 If you can't find anything intelligent to say about what they watched, then they probably haven't learnt anything from it and you should watch something else next time!

 With all of that said, you really don't need to panic about screen time.
 It would be hypocritical of me to say as a parent that I personally follow this advice all of the time.

 Sometimes you might need to switch on the first thing you find for your own sanity.
 Our mental health as parents is important too and we can't beat ourselves up for doing the things we need to do to get by.
 In older children there's even an argument that not allowing screen time could actually be detrimental to their future learning.

-PS Little STEAMers classes for 2-5 year olds are highly interactive, include physical participation and are set up expressly for parents to join in with their children to play, explore and learn together.
-Find out what topic we're learning about this week.
+If you'd like to try some positive screen time yourself, Little STEAMers classes for 2-5 year olds are highly interactive, include physical participation and are set up expressly for parents to join in with their children to play, explore and learn together.